Cozumel Diving - Bluewater Dive Travel

 How to Get To cozumel

-Alternatively, fly into Cancun and then take ground and sea transportation to reach Cozumel.
+Alternatively, fly into Cancun and then take ground transportation and a ferry to reach Cozumel.
 This option presents the opportunity to visit Playa Del Carmen - a great idea for those who would like to cover a bit more ground or dive the Cenotes.

 How to Dive Cozumel